Digital transformation is breaking the news.

-As a digital strategist, I’ve been monitoring media trends and digital transformation for organisations for more than a decade.
+As a digital strategist, I’ve monitored media trends and digital transformation for organisations for over a decade.

 Today, news organisations have a choice to make.

 In the past, readers, listeners, and viewers found the news in either newspapers or televised broadcasts.